jouisseuse/gym-cooking/README.md

 > "Ruined more friendships than +4 cards in uno, monopoly, and blue shells combined."
 > -Anonymous Overcooked Review

-### 1. Motivation: Ever gamed with a Free-Rider?
+### 1. Motivation: Ever teamed with a Free-Rider?
 Teamwork matters in real-world tasks: conversation, group projects, cooperative games, etc. However, people have different personality and teammates **do NOT all contribute in the same way**.
 Some people prioritize team tasks, some hesitate, while some couldn't care less.
 Crucially, we can't read our teammate's mind directly.
-We infer their dispositions from **observing their behaviors**.
+We have to **infer their tendencies** from observing their behaviors, and then make our own plans.

+**Wu et al. (2021)** formalizes the problem with their **Bayesian Delegation** model, using an overcooked-inspired cooking game gridworld.
+Their model helps artificial agents coordinate in a cooking game by watching each other's actions and guessing what task the other agent is working on.
+In this way, the agets can divide labor without needing to talk to each other.

+### 2. Current Project: heterogenous social preferences
-A Bayesian-ML course project that extends **Bayesian Delegation** (Wu et al., 2021) with heterogeneous social preferences.
-Each cook has a continuous Social Value Orientation (SVO) trait `theta` that controls how much it values its own effort versus team progress, and a partner can *infer* that trait from observed behavior using a particle filter.
+Our project extends on Wu et al.'s model by giving each cook a continuous **Social Value Orientation (SVO)** trait `theta` that controls how much it values its own effort versus team progress, and a partner can *infer* that trait from observed behavior using a particle filter.

 > Built on top of [rosewang2008/gym-cooking](https://github.com/rosewang2008/gym-cooking)
 > — *"Too many cooks: Bayesian inference for coordinating multi-agent collaboration."*